 Snoring is common.
-As many as one in four people in England snore regularly.
-While anyone can experience it, it’s more prevalent in adult males ages between 40 and 60.
+As many as one in four people snore regularly.
+While anyone can experience it, it’s more prevalent in adult males aged between 40 and 60.

 Snoring is caused by vibration, as you breathe in and out during sleep, of soft tissue in your head and neck.
 This includes the nasal passages, the soft palate in the roof of your mouth, and your tonsils.
 The chances of you being someone who snores increase with your weight, consumption of alcohol and if you’re a smoker.

 What causes nasal snoring?

 Nasal snoring is cause by partially blocked nasal passages, which forces more air through the mouth.
 This causes a pressure overload that will eventually result in snoring.
 This partial blockage could be as a result of a blocked nose, because of colds or flu, sinuses, or allergies.
 This blockage could be temporary, such as in flu season, or when struck with hay fever from time to time.
 Other causes of nasal stuffiness could be pet hair, certain perfumes, certain household cleaners, dust mites, and some bedding like feathered pillows.
 Even a crooked nose could play a part!